 Jane Miller - 3rd Grade Teacher

-Jane graduated from Northern Illinois University with a BS in education in 1981.
-She received a Lutheran teacher’s colloquy from Concordia University, River Forest in 1985 and a Master’s degree in Curriculum and Instruction from Concordia in 2001.
+Jane, a St. Paul School alumna, graduated from Northern Illinois University with a Bachelor of Science degree in Education in 1981.
+She received her Lutheran Teacher’s Certification through the Colloquy program at Concordia University Chicago (formerly Concordia University River Forest) in 1985, along with a Master’s Degree in Curriculum and Instruction from Concordia University Chicago in 2001.

-Lora Price attended and is a 1988 graduate of St. Paul Lutheran School, where she first felt her calling to be a Lutheran school teacher.
-She is also a 1997 graduate of Concordia Chicago.
-She has a bachelor’s degree in Elementary Education with a specialization in Psychology.
+Lora Price, a St. Paul School alumna, first felt her calling to be a Lutheran school teacher as a student here.
+She graduated from Concordia University Chicago in 1997 with a Bachelor’s Degree in Elementary Education with a specialization in Psychology.
 She began teaching at St. Paul during the 2012-2013 school year, after getting involved as a stay at home parent while her children attended the school.
+She accepted the additional role of Assistant Principal at St. Paul in 2021.
 In her free time, she enjoys spending time with her growing family and cheering on her beloved Chicago Cubs.

 Lora believes effective learning requires collaboration between teacher, students, and parents grounded in mutual respect and trust with one another.
 That learning best takes place in an environment that is positive and safe; centered around Jesus Christ and His love for us.